aws-samples/serverless-patterns/lambda-durablefunction-typescript/README.md

               Score ≥ 5: Send to Fraud Department
 ```

+## Deployment Methods

+This project supports deployment through a SAM Template (Recommended) - Infrastructure as Code with CloudFormation

 ## Shell Compatibility

 ⚠️ **Important**: All scripts in this project are written for **Bash** and may not work with other shells (zsh, fish, etc.).